pzuehlke/Turing-machine-tape-generator/README.md

 ## Writing the output to a text file

 The LaTeX code is automatically written to a file named `tikz_code.txt` in the same directory.
-You may change this as desired in the function's implementation if you like by searching for the lines:
+If you want to, you may change this as desired in the function's implementation by searching for the lines:
 ```
 with open("tikz_code.txt", "w") as file_object:
     file_object.write(tikz_code)
 ```

 ## Dependencies